-Definitely.
-It gives the holder a certain respectability.
-It allows that company to display the appropriate Royal Arms on their product, stationary, advertising and as we do – pictured above – so beautifully on our shop window.
-We also receive a document which we frame and display the latest in the shop along with our previous ones dating back to 1820.
+Absolutely.
+It gives the holder certain respectability.
+It allows that company to display the appropriate Royal Arms on their products, stationery, advertising and as we do – pictured above – so beautifully on our shop window.
+We also receive a document which we frame and display.
+We have done this since 1820.

 Do you have to pay for the honour of holding a Royal Warrant?

 One of the walls showing our previous Royal Warrants